AlexCortiella/mywebsite/_posts/2020-04-17-cubesat-revolution.markdown

 **2. Scientific applications**

-In addition to commercial applications, Cubesats can be used for space exploration, interplanetary missions, system testing in orbit or material and bomedical research under microgravity conditions.
+In addition to commercial applications, Cubesats can be used for space exploration, interplanetary missions, system testing in orbit or material and biomedical research under microgravity conditions.

 **3. Earth Observation**